Resources

 MLA Citation

-MLA citations are outlined by the Modern Language Association (MLA) and are a common citation and format style that is used for English studies, foreign languages and literatures, cultural studies.
+MLA citations follow guidelines outlined by the Modern Language Association (MLA).
+The MLA citation style is used in English studies, foreign languages and literatures, and cultural studies.

-These citations allow for formal citations of more types of resources, allowing for flexibility in who or what you are citing that APA may not.
+These citations allow for formal citations of more types of resources.
+This allows for flexibility in who or what you are citing that APA may not.
 This can include things like personal interviews, music, or other more artistic works.

 Using MS Word Reference Management

 Microsoft is a useful tool to manage and create citations.
-Built right into Microsoft Word you are able to input the information about your reference and from there create intext citations and once you are finished have word create a full reference list for you.
+Built right into Microsoft Word you are able to input the information about your reference.
+From there create intext citations and once you are finished have word create a full reference list for you.

 However, a warning: It’s not perfect!
 So make sure to double-check that the intext citation and reference list has the required information.
 Regardless, it’s a great start if either of the citation formats seems extremely daunting.